-Natural and legal persons who are required to implement the restrictive measures may as well consult the websites of the Ministry of Finance and of the CSSF.
+Natural and legal persons who are required to implement the restrictive measures may as well consult the Ministry of Finance as well as the CSSF's website.

-4.4.
+6.4.
 No retroactivity

 EU Regulations, laws and Grand-Ducal Regulations have no retroactive effect.